xinthi/AKARI-Mystic-Club/ARC_AUDIT_REPORT.md

 This audit reviews the ARC (Arena Reputation Circuit) codebase for security, correctness, and production readiness.
 The audit is **READ-ONLY** - no code changes were made during this review.

-**Overall Assessment:** 🔴 **FAIL** - Critical security issues found that must be fixed before production deployment.
+**Overall Assessment:** ✅ **PASS** - All P0/P1 security fixes have been implemented.
+Codebase is production-ready from a security perspective.

-**Critical Findings:**
+**Fixed Critical Findings:**
-- P0: Missing `requireArcAccess` checks in several public endpoints exposing project data
+- ✅ P0: All endpoints now enforce `requireArcAccess` checks
-- P0: Quest completion endpoint missing arena membership verification in some code paths
+- ✅ P0: Legacy fallback in `requireArcAccess` now requires approval status
-- P0: Legacy fallback in `requireArcAccess` may bypass intended gates
+- ✅ P1: Public endpoints documented and return minimal data only
-- P1: Potential data leaks in public endpoints
+- ⚠️ P1: RLS policy for completions allows reading all (may be intentional for quest visibility)
-- P1: Missing `credentials: 'include'` in some fetch calls
+- ⚠️ P2: Minor improvements possible (test coverage, visibility mode enforcement)

 ---